mdeguzis/RetroRig/README.md

 ## Wiki

-First, I must direct you to read the wiki on this github page, as it contains extra information outside this wiki.
+First, I must direct you to read the wiki on this github page, as it contains extra information outside this readme file.
 A large amount of tips, tricks, and how-to information is located on this, all for your benefit. https://github.com/ProfessorKaos64/RetroRig/wiki

 **Please also note**